hijonathan/PartnerDocs/preview.md

 <script src="https://preview.eager.io/embed.js"></script>
 ```

-Next, we create an instance of the EagerPreview object, providing it with
+Finally, we create an instance of the EagerPreview object, providing it with
 an element on the page for the preview to be rendered into:

 ```javascript